LezWatch/lwtv-underscores/readme.md

 ## Deployment

-Pushes to the `master` branch are automatically deployed via Codeship to:
+Pushes to the `main` branch are automatically deployed via Codeship to:

 * lezwatchtv.com